Jirón Áncash: History

-The road that today constitutes the street was laid by Francisco Pizarro when he founded the city of Lima on January 18, 1535.
-In the 16th century, the Church of San Francisco was built.
-An event of repercussion recounted by several chroniclers would happen there.
-They point out that during the earthquake of 1630, an image of the Virgin Mary turned her face towards the main altar of the church just at the moment the movement stopped.
+The road that today constitutes the street was laid out by Francisco Pizarro when he founded the city of Lima on January 18, 1535.

+The Church of San Francisco was built during the 16th century.
+During an earthquake in November 1630, an image of the Virgin Mary is said to have turned her face towards the main altar of the church, just at the moment when the seismic movement stopped: several chroniclers have reported this event.
 The people of Lima, within their Catholicism, interpreted that the mother of Christ turned to see the saint and appease the fury of her son who was causing the earthquake.
 Given this fact, the Miracle Chapel (Capilla del Milagro) was built on the same site it occupies now.
 Likewise, the Colegio Mayor de San Felipe y San Marcos was founded on that road, which would later be refounded in the Convictorio de San Carlos.
-The San Ildefonso School was also located on that same block.
+The San Ildefonso School was also located in the same block.